bacher09/darkplaces-rcon/darkplaces-rcon-util/README.md

 ## Prompt

-Prompt value is using syntax of Haskell's string literal, however you also can use special substitutions:
+Prompt value is uses syntax of Haskell's string literal, however you also can use special substitutions:

 | Sequence | Printed                 |